Mongolia in Winter: 10 Things to Do When Temperatures Drop

 Photographers and drone enthusiasts will especially love the sight of these magnificent dunes covered in a layer of white.

-Celebrated on the first day of the Mongolian New Year, Tsaagan Sar is one of the biggest holidays in Mongolia.
+Celebrated on the first day of the Mongolian New Year, Tsagaan Sar is one of the biggest holidays in Mongolia.

-Translated to the White Moon, Tsaagan Sar is the celebration of the arrival of spring.
-Associated with peace and harmony, Tsaagan Sar is always on the first day of the new lunar year.
+Translated to the White Moon, Tsagaan Sar is the celebration of the arrival of spring.
+Associated with peace and harmony, Tsagaan Sar is always on the first day of the new lunar year.
 Mongolia recognizes it as a public holiday and it’s one of the most interesting times to be in the country, especially in winter.

-Families gather and if you can bug a friend to let you crash their Tsaagan Sar or find a tour to join, you’ll get the real White Moon experience.
+Families gather and if you can bug a friend to let you crash their Tsagaan Sar or find a tour to join, you’ll get the real White Moon experience.

 Yes, Mongolia has hot springs.
 No, I’m not sure why this isn’t a bigger deal either!